omarbinsaleh/uber-clone-backend/README.md

 `logoutUser` controller is a controller function that handle all the functionality specific to logout user API end point.
 The following are how the controller are implemented

 - Create a function named `logoutUser` in the `./controllers/userControllers.js` file
+- Save the token in the database and mark it as blacklisted token
 - In the function body, Clear token from the cookies using `req.clearCookie(tokenName)`
-- Save the token in the database and marks the token as blacklisted token
 - Send a response to the front end with a success message and the blacklisted token
 - If something goes wrong in the process, catch the error and send an error response to the front end with the error and an error message.
   Here is how the `./controllers/userController.js` file looks like at this point: